 The sensitivity is based on reasonably possible changes over the following financial year using management's internal analysis and available market information and reflects plausible movements in key market variables to which the Fund has exposure.
-The analysis for current financial year was performed on the same basis as prior financial year.
+The analysis for current financial year is based on a higher level of sensitivity compare with the prior financial year based on the higher level and greater uncertainty of prevailing interest rates.